HiSA-Team/shadowfax/README.md

 computing is defined in the RISC-V AP-TEE specification, also known as CoVE (**Co**nfidential **V**irtualization **E**xtension).

-Further details can be found in the documentation.
+Further details can be found in the [documentation] (https://granp4sso.github.io/shadowfax/).

 ### Goals
 The codename `shadowfax project` has the following goals: